 The following code creates the

-runfmincon function, containing the
+runfmincon function, which contains the

 outfun output function,

 objfun objective function, and